Adrishtam

-Adrishtam is a 1939 Indian Tamil-language film S. D. S. Yogi.
-The film stars T. Suryakumari, K. R. Chellam, V. V. Satagopan and M. N. Srinivasan.
+Adrishtam is a 1939 Indian Tamil-language film written and directed by S. D. S. Yogi.
+The film stars T. Suryakumari and K. R. Chellam, with T. S. Damayanthi, Sakunthala, V. V. Satagopan, Kothamangalam Subbu and M. N. Srinivasan in supporting roles.

 Plot

 A young heiress is kidnapped over property disputes, and circumstances force her to begin roaming the streets of Madras.
 A lady lawyer later fights for her and such events.